The above image shows our Tropical Crystal watch on the left.

 If you like this watch . . . don’t miss our launch . . . subscribe here for notifications.

 Art is personal, but self-indulgence ruins artistic potential.
-While art is very much an exploration of oneself as an artist, it is essential to let the art be what it is itself, rather than trying to gratify the needs of the artist, or indeed, trying to do anything that comes from one’s own conscious intention.
+While art is very much an exploration of oneself as an artist, it is essential to let the art be what it is itself, rather than trying to gratify the needs or aims of the artist, or indeed, trying to do anything that comes from one’s own conscious intention.
 I understand this can be challenging to comprehend (I didn’t understand it at all when someone first correctly aimed this criticism at one of my own works, when I was doing a Foundation Art course), but it is, in my opinion, very well worth understanding.

 So . . .
 Are Watches Art?

-My answer is that a few watches are art, but where exactly the line is drawn between what is and what is not, art, cannot be defined precisely, and is, at least to some degree, about one’s personal responses to the work in question.
+My answer is that a few watches are art, but where exactly the line is drawn between what is and what is not, art, cannot be defined precisely, and is, at least to some degree, about one’s personal responses to the piece in question.

 For watches, since many of the best examples of creative watches are undeniably focused on beauty, are clearly creative, and are worthy of at least some degree of special interest in today’s society, I see the main deciding factors as being:

-Is the piece part of a series of personal explorations?
+- Is the piece part of a series of personal explorations?

-Is the piece producing significant responses in those who see it, such as considering relevant concepts, or experiencing profound emotions?
+- Is the piece producing significant responses in those who see it, such as considering relevant concepts, or experiencing profound emotions?

-And is it a watch plus some art, or are the art and the watch inextricably linked?
+- And is it a watch plus some art, or are the art and the watch inextricably linked?

-You could also estimate to what degree the watch is influenced by the unintentional influences of engineering or fine jewellery, and to what degree the watch is influenced by deliberately chosen influences.
+You could also estimate to what degree the watch is influenced by the unintentional influences of engineering or fine jewellery, and to what degree the watch is influenced by deliberately chosen personal influences.

 Another relevant factor is that you can also estimate the degree to which a watch is influenced by fine jewellery or art jewellery.
 Fine jewellery uses highly polished surfaces and simple geometric forms, art jewellery often uses rough, organic, broken or fractal surfaces and much more complex forms.
 For example, see how these two watches use their organic influences very differently: